ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/011-creating-and-scheduling.md

 <samp>Facebook Page Crossposting</samp>  Automatic crossposting is a Facebook feature that will automatically present your broadcast on more than one Business Page.
 Note that comments and reactions will not show up between the crossposted Business Pages.

 Business pages that have crossposting relationships will be listed here automatically.
 Establish cross-posting relationships using the Page's Crossposting settings on the Facebook website.
 To find the Crossposting setting, switch to a Page profile that you administer on facebook.com.
 Pick "Settings & privacy" from the top-right menu, then pick "Settings".
-In the left-hand sidebar, click "Videos", and then you'll see a Crossposting section.
+In the left-hand sidebar, click "Media", and then you'll see a Crossposting section.

 <samp>Amazon Live Broadcast URL</samp> Provide the URL of your Amazon Live broadcast.
 This is not required but will allow Ecamm Live to retrieve comments, viewer count and follower notifications from Amazon.